zinic/crawl/output.md

 Requires: **[Filch](#)**

-Aspect Point Cost: 12
+Aspect Point Cost: 7
 #### Details
 * Skill (**2 AP**): Concentration
-* Failure Chance (**8 AP**): 8
+* Failure Chance (**3 AP**): Difficulty 8
 * Energy Point Cost (**2 AP**): +1

 ### Pivot and Roll
 Allows a character to make a more acrobatic dodge.
 This defense roll requires the character to not be slowed.
-The defense roll receives the character's mobility modifier as a defense Positive Modifier in addition to a
+The defense roll receives the character's mobility modifier as a defense Modifier in addition to a
 +2 modifier from the aspect itself.